cocos/cocos-docs/en/extension/define-simple-panel.md

 </html>
 ```

-Once we done, we can open the panel via `Editor.Panel.open('simple-package')`.
+Once done, open the panel use `Editor.Panel.open('simple-package')`.

-The simple panel is similar to web page, it is used when you want to integrate some web app to Cocos Creator.
+The simple panel is similar to a web page, it is used to integrate some web app to Cocos Creator.